 There is also some inconsistency in the notation of bati, and Abate (2009) proposes that there is also a "major" version of it:

 Abate (2009) and some Addis Ababa musicians also recognize a variant of tizita, tizita minor.

 These k'ignit are largely derived from the Amhara region, but some version of anhemitonic penatonic scales (including tizita major and bati minor) are present in other regions, including Gambella, where I have done the bulk of my field research.
 There is another particular anhemitonic scale that I have heard in several Anywaa songs, including "Jwøk aa" that uses the second scale degree of tizita major as its "tonic" note.

-Abate (2009) has documented additional scales throughout Ethiopia, but reductive nature of Western musical notation makes it difficult to ascertain how closely these resemble actual musical practice.
-It is also uncertain to what extent additional are self-consciously articulated by practicing musicians (in my own research in Addis Ababa, musicians have only referenced the four main k'ignit, plus tizita minor).
+Abate (2009) has documented additional scales throughout Ethiopia, but the reductive nature of Western musical notation makes it difficult to ascertain how closely these resemble actual musical practice.
+It is also uncertain to what extent these additional scales are self-consciously articulated by practicing musicians in their respective regions.
+In my own research in Addis Ababa, musicians have only referenced the four main k'ignit, plus tizita minor.